 Felting is an ancient craft that is still popular today.
 The felting process transforms wool into a dense cloth by bonding and shrinking the fibers together.
-And although there are three types of felting: wet felting, needle felting, and commercial felting, this tutorial focuses on wet felting.
+And although there are three types of felting—wet felting, needle felting, and commercial felting—this tutorial focuses on wet felting.

-With wet felting, you can create a soft, dense cloth using wool.
-The process uses heat, agitation, and moisture to shrink and bond the fibers of the wool together.
-Don't let this description scare you away from trying wet felting–all you need is some yarn and a washing machine!
+Wet felting is a great way to create a soft and dense fabric out of woolen knit, crochet, or woven projects: great for slippers, bags, mittens, and more.
+The process uses heat, agitation, and moisture to shrink and bond the wool fibers together.
+Don't let this description scare you away from trying wet felting.
+All you need is some yarn, a pattern, and a washing machine!

-If you are following a specific pattern, use that as a guide as to what brand/kind of yarn to buy.
-Different brands and types will felt differently.
-Also, when making a project, use only one brand of yarn, even if you are using different colors.
+If you are following a specific pattern, use that as a guide as to what brand, type, and weight of yarn to buy.
+Fibers will felt differently, depending on these characteristics.

-Choosing a Felting Pattern
+Choosing a Pattern

-The best way to prevent felting surprises is to test the yarn for shrinkage first.
-To do this, create a swatch, knitting or crocheting a square measuring about 4" x 4".
-Run that square through the felting process to see what kind of results you get.
-Using those results, adjust your pattern as desired.Continue to 4 of 7 below.
+The best way to prevent felting surprises is to make a test piece.
+To do this, create a swatch, knitting or crocheting a square measuring about four to six inches square (you'll get more accurate information from a bigger swatch).
+Run that square through the felting process described below to see what kind of results you get.
+Using those results, adjust your pattern as desired.

 While it's possible to felt wool projects by hand, the process is easier, quicker, and even safer if you use a washing machine.

 If you're creating more than one felted piece, you may want to place each one in its own pillowcase.
-When those items need to match, such as with a pair of slippers, you should felt both at the same time so they felt equally.
+When those items need to match, such as with a pair of slippers, you should felt both at the same time, so they felt equally.

-If you prefer, you can remove your piece and hand rinse it in cold water and gently ring it out and pat it with a towel.Continue to 6 of 7 below.
+If you prefer, you can remove your piece and hand rinse it in cold water and gently ring it out and pat it with a towel.

-Turn the piece over occasionally to keep air circulating around it, speeding up the drying process.
-Typically it takes a couple of days to dry.Continue to 7 of 7 below.
+Check your piece often to make sure it is drying into the shape you desire.
+Turn it over occasionally to let air at parts of the project, speeding up the drying process.
+Typically it takes a couple of days to dry.